Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 • Cookie window and cross-device.
 Setting the window to match your buying cycle and accounting for buyers who research on mobile and purchase on desktop.

 • Server-side and first-party tracking.
-With browser cookies increasingly blocked, using server-side or first-party methods so conversions are not silently lost.
+With browser cookies increasingly blocked, using server-side or first-party methods so conversions aren’t silently lost.

 • Coupon and direct-traffic leakage.
-Preventing publicly leaked codes and direct visits from being credited to affiliates who did not drive the sale.
+Preventing publicly leaked codes and direct visits from being credited to affiliates who didn’t drive the sale.

 • Refunds and reversals.
-Confirming returns, cancellations, and chargebacks reverse commissions automatically so you never pay on revenue you did not keep.
+Confirming returns, cancellations, and chargebacks reverse commissions automatically, so you never pay on revenue you didn’t keep.

 Setting an Affiliate Approval Policy